-PIPE Warrants
+2023 PIPE Warrants

-On January 19, 2023, the Company consummated the closing of a private placement (the "Private Placement") by and among the Company and Armistice Capital Master Fund Ltd (the "Purchaser").
-At the closing of the Private Placement, the Company issued 13,888,889 shares of the Company's Common Stock at par value and warrants to purchase up to an additional 13,888,889 shares of common stock (the "PIPE warrants").
-The PIPE warrants have an exercise price of \$2.39 per share and may be exercisable as of July 19, 2023 until July 19, 2028.
-The PIPE warrants are subject to a 4.99% beneficial ownership limitation that precludes the Purchaser from exercising any portion of the PIPE warrants to the extent that, following such exercise, the Purchaser's beneficial ownership of our then outstanding common stock would exceed 4.99%.
+On January 19, 2023, the Company consummated the closing of a private placement (the 'Private Placement'') by and among the Company and Armistice Capital Master Fund Ltd (the "Purchaser").
+At the closing of the Private Placement, the Company issued 13,888,889 shares of the Company's common stock at par value and warrants to purchase up to an additional 13,888,889 shares of common stock (the 'PIPE warrants'').
+The PIPE warrants had an exercise price of \$2.39 per share and were exercisable as of July 19, 2023.
+The PIPE warrants were subject to a 4.99% beneficial ownership limitation.